UST-QuAntiL/QuantME-UseCases/README.md

 ### CCIS 2023 - Prototype

-In this paper, we extend our [CLOSER 2023 paper](https://www.iaas.uni-stuttgart.de/publications/Beisel2023_QuantME4VQA.pdf), defining a meta model for quantum workflows and formalizing the transformation of QuantME modeling constructs to language-independent modeling constructs.
+In this paper, we extend our [CLOSER 2023 paper](https://www.iaas.uni-stuttgart.de/publications/Beisel2023_QuantME4VQA.pdf), defining a meta model for quantum workflows and formalizing the transformation of QuantME modeling constructs to native modeling constructs.
 The meta model is used to introduce quantum-specific workflow modeling constructs that facilitate the modeling of Variational Quantum Algorithms (VQAs) as quantum workflows.
 To demonstrate the functionality of our modeling extension, we implemented a case study solving the Maximum Cut (MaxCut) problem using the Quantum Approximate Optimization Algorithm (QAOA).
 The corresponding workflow models and instructions on how to set up the environment and execute the application can be found [here](2023-ccis).